Skip to main content

 Testosterone Replacement Therapy for Men

-For men experiencing symptoms associated with declining testosterone levels, often referred to as andropause or hypogonadism, (TRT) offers a pathway to restored vitality.
+For men experiencing symptoms associated with declining testosterone levels, often referred to as andropause or hypogonadism, Testosterone Replacement Therapy (TRT) offers a pathway to restored vitality.
 Symptoms can include persistent fatigue, reduced libido, decreased muscle mass, increased body fat, and shifts in mood.
 The objective of TRT is to restore circulating testosterone to physiological levels, thereby alleviating these symptoms and supporting overall health.

 A standard protocol often involves weekly intramuscular injections of Testosterone Cypionate, typically at a concentration of 200mg/ml.
 This method provides a steady release of the substance, maintaining stable levels between administrations.
 The precise dosage is individualized based on clinical response and laboratory monitoring.
+However, simply administering testosterone can sometimes suppress the body’s natural production and impact fertility.
+To mitigate these effects, additional agents are frequently incorporated into the protocol.

 • Gonadorelin ∞ Administered via subcutaneous injections, often twice weekly, this peptide stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 This action helps maintain testicular function and endogenous testosterone production, preserving fertility.